February 2023 updates below.

 As mentioned, many of these titles since 2020 have shifted multiple times from their originally planned release dates due to COVID-19, and it’s possible more changes could occur as Marvel occasionally re-aligns its theatrical plans and Disney+ series featuring key MCU characters.
 Production impact could also be a factor as the industry continues to recover from visual effects pipeline delays as a lingering effect of the pandemic.

 Still, even after the triumphant success of Endgame and the franchise as a whole, promising new horizons await—especially in the wake of Disney’s Fox purchase, which sends franchises like X-Men, Fantastic Four, Blade, and many others into the capable hands of Marvel Studios.

 Clearly, it’s a safe bet that Kevin Feige still has more cards up his sleeve as fans around the world wait to share the many of the next rousing Marvel moments in a movie theater, together.

-The MCU: By the Numbers (pre-Wakanda Forever‘s release)
+The MCU: By the Numbers (pre-Quantumania‘s release as of February 9, 2023)

 - 30 Films